Juan David García Bacca: Ecuador and Mexico

 Upon arriving in the equatorial capital, already hired as a professor in the Philosophy section (which he himself inaugurated) of the Higher Institute of Pedagogy and Letters, he established a great friendship with Alfredo Gangotena.
 Also in Quito, he married Fanny Palacios Vásconez.
 Later in Mexico he would work as a professor of philosophy, mathematics, physics and Greek at the National Autonomous University of Mexico (UNAM).
 He also served as a collaborator of the Fondo de Cultura Económica and a member of La Casa de España in Mexico, later El Colegio de México, where he befriended Alfonso Reyes.
 During his stay in Morelia (Mexico) he was also a professor at the Universidad Michoacana.
 In 1943 he became a founding member of the Mexican Mathematical Society.

 He entered El Colegio de México in April 1943.
 In June of that year and at the request of El Colegio he taught a course on Greek Philosophical Philology at the UNAM Faculty of Philosophy and Letters and another on Mathematical Logic at the Faculty of Sciences from the same institution.
 In 1946 he was entrusted with the direction of the Classical Greek Studies Seminar.
-He gave lectures at the University of Morelia and courses at the University of Panama and the University of Costa Rica.
+He gave lectures at Universidad Michoacana de San Nicolás de Hidalgo in Morelia and courses at the University of Panama and the University of Costa Rica.

-But Venezuela will be the place of his greatest creative display.

-Naturalization and fruiting
+Success in Venezuela

 Regarding the geopolitical situation of the Spanish-Republican philosopher, Alberto Ferrer García refers that in 1955 "due to the entry of Nationalist Spain into the UN, Alberto Ferrer García refers to that in 1955 "due to the entry of Nationalist Spain into the UN, all Republicans were left without a passport".2 García Bacca would confess already into the 21st century, in his Confessions: